Dung24-6/Dung24-6/README.md

 _**I'm not in this world to live up to your expectations and you're not in this world to live up to mine.**_

 Bruce Lee

+_**I hope our wisdom will grow with our power, and teach us, that the less we use our power the greater it will be.**_

+Thomas Jefferson